Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Decsion tree and ensemble methods.md

 ***

-Creating a binary decision tree is actually a process of dividing up the input space.
+Creating a binary decision tree is actually a process of dividing up the input space according to the sum of **impurities**.

 This learning process is to minimize the impurities.
+C4.55 and CART6 are two later classification tree algorithms that follow this approach.
+C4.5 uses `entropy` for its impurity function, whereas CART uses a generalization of the binomial variance called the `Gini index`.

 If the training set $D$ is divided into subsets $D_1,\dots,D_k$, the entropy may be reduced, and the amount of the reduction is the information gain,